1936 Orange Bowl: Game summary

 There was little interest in Miami before the game, as indicated by sluggish ticket sales and few bets placed.
 Despite this, CUA was predicted to win "by the smallest of margins."

 Pete Dranginis, the Cardinals' quarterback, threw a one-yard pass to Bill Adamaitis in the first quarter to give the team an early 7–0 lead.
 In the second Adamaitis threw a 52-yard touchdown pass to Stuart "Stee" Foley, making Adamaitis the first of only three players to catch and throw a touchdown pass in the same Orange Bowl.
 In that same quarter the Rebels got on the board when quarterback Ned Peters scored on a 67-yard run.
 The score stood at 13–6 at halftime.

 In the third quarter Mississippi's Dave Bernard attempted a punt, but the Cardinals' entire right side broke through the line and center Joe Yanchulis blocked the kick.
 Backup end Ferdie Rydzewski recovered the ball and ran for a 20-yard touchdown to bring the score to 20–6.

-The Rebels scored two touchdowns in the fourth quarter, but missed the point after attempt on the first.
-The first, run in by Ole Miss fullback Dave Bernard, was the first rushing touchdown the Cardinals allowed all season.
-This late game rally "kept 10,000 fans howling," but the final score was 20–19, Cardinals.
+A late game rally "kept 10,000 fans howling."
+Ole Miss scored the first of two fourth quarter touchdowns on a run by Dave Bernard — the first rushing touchdown the Cardinals allowed all season.
+The point after touchdown was missed, however, leaving the score 20–12.
+The Mississippians struck again late in the period on a 29-yard touchdown pass from Bernard to end Buster Poole, but the effort was too little, too late with a final score of 20–19, Cardinals.

 George Mulligan, a Cardinal, tore ligaments in his leg during the third quarter, and "Irish" Carroll, described as the Cardinals' "chief scoring hope" going into the game, didn't have a point attached to it after the final whistle.

 This was the first Orange Bowl to be broadcast on radio, and legendary sports writer Grantland Rice was also in the press box.